darkmatter08/darkmatter08.github.io/pages/blog-rfms.md

 **RFM Startups**

 [Physical Intelligence](https://physicalintelligence.company/)
 * Star team, including co-authors of the RT- papers.
-Small team developing an RFM
+Small team developing an RFM.

 All these companies are actively recruiting.